 Because they’re a species so different from our own, it’s not always possible to discern the signs of a sick hamster.
-They hide pain and distress rather well, though you’ll be able to tell when something is off if you pay attention.
+They hide pain and distress rather well, though you’ll be able to tell when something is off if you know what to look for.
 Some symptoms are more noticeable, especially if they come on quickly, but others might be nearly invisible.
-You may have to listen or even smell closely to pick up on something your hamster is trying to tell you, but you’ll be so glad you did.
+You may have to listen or even smell closely to pick up on something your hamster is trying to tell you, but you’ll be glad you did.

 Remember that “normal” is different for every pet, and your vet will always be your best resource to diagnose your hamster’s illness.
 However, these are four common ways hamsters show you they’re sick or in pain.
 So keep a look out!

-It’s not uncommon for hamsters to suffer from respiratory issues in certain conditions.
+It’s not uncommon for hamsters to suffer from respiratory issues, especially in certain conditions.
 While some sneezing is normal (just like in people), consistent sneezes are a warning sign of respiratory infection, which could lead to pneumonia in serious cases.
 Other behaviors to look out for include wheezing, heavy breathing, and discharge from the eyes or nose (via The Spruce Pets).

 Hamsters are particularly sensitive to their environment, so drafts or even temperature changes can be enough to make them susceptible to a respiratory infection.
 Consequently, it’s important to strategize the location of your hamster’s cage in your home.
-Another highly specific cause of labored breathing and respiratory distress is using the wrong type of bedding in their enclosure.
+Using the wrong type of bedding in their enclosure is another highly specific cause of labored breathing and respiratory distress.
 Cedar chips and pine bedding are strongly aromatic, which can easily cause irritation to the eyes, nose, mouth, lungs, and even the skin (via Chicago Exotics Animal Hospital).
 Thankfully, these changes aren’t difficult to make, so your hamster will be feeling right as rain in no time.